usaid-cs/yesterday-i-learned/random.md

 - The Bahamas (and Cuba) is really, really close to Miami.
 - Heckler & Koch are known for their [backwards rounds catalog in 2004](https://youtu.be/XiX2rb3cgzY).
 "Accuracy, Reliability - No Compromise."
 Anyone on the Internet inserting bullets backwards is actually paying them a homage, not being an idiot.
 - That "It's got electrolytes, it's what plants crave" nonsense came from [Brawndo](https://www.youtube.com/watch?v=-Vw2CrY9Igs), the sports drink made up by movie [Idiocracy](https://en.wikipedia.org/wiki/Idiocracy).
-- Kansas City is not in Kansas.
-Kansas City was founded before Kansas, so Kansas was just running out of names (or something).
 - When buying furniture like couches, treat [bonded leather](https://www.reddit.com/r/pics/comments/5e85no/_/daai4n7?context=1000) as a no-go.
 Bonded leather is inferior and worthless.
 - [`http://www.google.com/blank.html` and `http://clients3.google.com/generate_204`](http://webmasters.stackexchange.com/a/30689) are the urls hit by captive portal detection.
 - [Timsort](https://en.wikipedia.org/wiki/Timsort), somewhere between insertion sort and merge sort, was made by Tim Peters, the same man who wrote PEP 20.